-By using this marketing technique in the wrong way, companies can get involved in unlawful actions such as infringing the event owner’s trademarks, copyright, and other rights of this event.
-However, if implemented correctly, it can bring several benefits to your business which is proven by famous brands.
+By using this marketing technique the wrong way, companies can get involved in unlawful actions such as infringing the event owner's trademarks, copyright, and other rights of a particular event.
+However, if implemented correctly, it can bring several benefits to your business, which some famous brands have proven true.

-When developing an ambush marketing campaign without any official right to use the event for your promotion, don’t:
+When developing an ambush marketing campaign without any official right to use an event for your promotion, don't: